Faisal S. Malik, MD, MSHS

 Dr. Malik is an Assistant Professor of Pediatrics at the University of Washington, an Investigator at the Center for Child Heath, Behavior and Development at Seattle Children's Research Institute, and a pediatric endocrinologist at Seattle Children's Hospital.
 His research focuses on developing and investigating the effectiveness of patient-centered interventions that improve self-efficacy in diabetes management and ultimately, health outcomes for youth and adults with diabetes.

-Dr. Malik is also the co-medical director of the UW Adolescent and Young Adult Diabetes Transition Clinic.
+Dr. Malik is also the Director of Resarch and Co-Medical Director of the University of Washington Adolescent and Young Adult Diabetes Transition Clinic.

 Dr Malik took care of our Daughter like his own.
 His explanation and attention to details were exceptional.
 He is warm and welcoming.
 He added us to his patients list, even though he had a tight schedule.
 He is Godsent!